frankzengjj/frankzengjj/README.md

 - 👋 Hi, I’m @frankzengjj
 - 👀 I’m interested in rock climbing
-- 🌱 I’m currently learning mlops
+- 🌱 I’m currently learning data engineeing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data engineering related project
-- 📫 How to reach me ...

 <!---
 frankzengjj/frankzengjj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.